Rail workers set to strike on 27 July, union says

 RMT general secretary Mick Lynch said: “Strike action will take place next Wednesday as planned and our members are more determined than ever to secure a decent pay rise, job security and good working conditions.

-“Network Rail have not made any improvement on their previous pay offer and the train companies have not offered us anything new.”
+“Network Rail have not made any improvement on their previous pay offer and the train companies have not offered us anything new.

-He said Network Rail had hreatened to impose compulsory redundancies and 50 per cent cuts to maintenance work if the union did not withdraw planned strike action.
+He said Network Rail had threatened to impose compulsory redundancies and 50 per cent cuts to maintenance work if the union did not withdraw planned strike action.

 “The train operating companies have put driver-only operations on the table along with ransacking our members’ terms and conditions,” he added.

-On July 30, members of the drivers’ union Aslef at eight train operators across the country will go on strike.
+In addition, next Saturday, 30 July, members of the drivers’ union Aslef at eight train operators across the country will go on strike.

+Tim Shoveller, Network Rail’s lead negotiator, said: “Once again the RMT Executive has walked away from ongoing and constructive talks that could have avoided next week’s strike, and it’s now abundantly clear that their political campaign is taking precedence over representing their members’ interests.

+“A two-year, 8 per cent deal with a no-compulsory-redundancy guarantee and other benefits and extras was on the table and they have walked away without giving their members a voice or a choice.

 Register for free to continue reading